Terms, Policies & AgreementsThese terms & policies explain our legal relationship with you.

 Is ManageBac GDPR-compliant?

-We will be as of May 25, 2018.
-As one of the world’s only learning platforms with ISO 27001:2013 information security certification, we are well prepared for the upcoming GDPR changes with a strong set of organisational and technical security measures.
+Yes.
 ManageBac has been designed from the start with personal data protection in mind, and we pride ourselves on offering schools, students, and parents the highest level of security.

 - Ensure organisational and technical security for all services.